5 Things You Didn’t Know About Wild Blueberries

 What's there to know about the humble wild blueberry?
 Lots, as it turns out!
 Here are five facts about wild blueberries that will change the way you think—and eat.

-1. Blueberries and wild blueberries are completely different.
+Wild blueberries and blueberries are completely different

-If you’re not from Atlantic Canada, it’s possible you’ve never actually seen a wild blueberry before.
-According to Peter Rideout, executive director of the Wild Blueberry Producers Association of Nova Scotia, the fresh blueberries stocked in grocery stores west of Quebec tend to be cultivated highbush blueberries, which are planted specifically for harvesting.
+If you’re not from Atlantic Canada, it’s possible you’ve never actually eaten a wild blueberry before.
+According to Peter Rideout, former executive director of the Wild Blueberry Producers Association of Nova Scotia, the fresh blueberries stocked in grocery stores west of Quebec tend to be cultivated highbush blueberries, which are planted specifically for harvesting.
 Those cultivated blueberries are larger in size than the lowbush wild blueberries (vaccinium angustifolium) that grow naturally on the rolling hills of Nova Scotia, New Brunswick and Quebec.
 There’s also a tremendous difference in flavour profiles, as the smaller wild blueberries tend to have a sweeter, tangier, more intensely “blueberry” taste than their cultivated cousins.

 Wild blueberries are a legit superfruit

 That sweet, tangy taste isn’t the only reason to add wild blueberries to your morning smoothie recipe.
 Although all blueberries contain antioxidants, wild blueberries boast nearly twice as many health-boosting antioxidants as their cultivated counterparts.
 Research suggests that the secret is in the skin—that’s where the highest concentration of the antioxidant anthocyanin is found, and, pound for pound, wild blueberries have more skin than cultivated blueberries.
 As an added bonus, you can enjoy the free-radical neutralizing benefits of these superfruits without watching your waistline—they clock in at just 80 calories a cup.